M4RKUS28/EasyForm/ARCHITECTURE_FLOW.md

 - ✅ Flexibility: Direct vs. RAG automatically selected
 - ✅ Multimodal: Text and images unified in semantic search

-The key insight is **RAG is per-form, not per-question**, enabling efficient context retrieval while maintaining quality across all form fields.
+The key insight is **RAG is now per-question**, aligning context with each prompt while the semaphore keeps concurrency under control.